St. Louis Catholic School offers a variety of extracurricular activities for all talents and interests.

 St. Louis Pack 680 Cub Scouts (1st-5th Grades) and Boy Scout Troop 680 (6th Grade+) teach honesty, bravery and respect for others and the environment.
 The scout program strengthens character, develops citizenship and enhances mental and physical fitness.
 Activities include Fall Camp-out, Rocket Derby, Caroling, Pinewood Derby, Spring Camp-out, Cubmobile Races, Bowling and Hiking.

 St. Louis participates in sports in the Northern Virginia Junior Catholic Youth Organization (NVJCYO).
-Students in grades 3-8 may join Track, Cross Country, Basketball and Cheerleading.
+Students in grades 3-8 may join Track, Cross Country, Basketball, Volleyball and Cheerleading.

 GIRLS ON THE RUN (GOTR) & HEART AND SOLE

 GOTR is for girls in 4th and 5th grades, while Heart and Sole is for 6th through 8th grade girls.
 These programs are designed to empower girls to be their best by teaching them the skills they need to be strong, confident and healthy women.
 They are so much more than running programs!
 They are self-confidence, self-esteem building programs.
 Practices are twice a week with the season beginning at the end of September and ending in December culminating with a 5K run by all the participants.
 More information about GOTR can be found at www.gotrnova.org